DS-GitHub2022/GA-Projects/Project2/README.md

 6. I believe the model can have more work done to improve such as
 -  Imputing rare variables
 -  Re-evaluating the use of ordinal features via EDA, either to insert ordinal numerical ranking or convert it to nominal categories
--  e-evaluate more variables that can interact better with the current interaction term via comparing correlation with sale price
+-  Re-evaluate more variables that can interact better with the current interaction term via comparing correlation with sale price

 --